Dushore, Pennsylvania

 Dushore is a borough in Sullivan County, Pennsylvania, United States.
 The population was 450 at the 2020 census.
 Dushore is home to Sullivan County's only traffic light.

 History

 The first permanent settler in the Dushore area was General Cornwallace Jackson, who settled there in 1825.
-The community itself, however, was founded by and named for the French navy captain Aristide Aubert Dupetit-Thouars.
+The community itself, however, was founded by and named by the French navy captain Aristide Aubert Dupetit-Thouars.
 Dushore was incorporated from Cherry Township in 1859.

 Until the incorporation Dushore was known as Jackson's Hollow, Mosier's Hollow and Headleyville.
 Dushore has always been known as the center of commerce, business and industry in Sullivan County.

 Geography

 Dushore is located at (41.525227, -76.399924).

 According to the United States Census Bureau, the borough has a total area of 0.8 sqmi, of which 0.78 sqmi is land and 1.28% is water.